Peds

 1. Indications

-1. Breech Presentation OR
+1. Breech Presentation in the third trimester OR

-2. Two or more DDH risk factors (Female gender, first-degree relative Family History)
+3. Two or more DDH risk factors

 2. Approach